iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - Treat AI changes as “claim-sensitive” changes, including:
     - AI software development kit (SDK) or model version changes (where applicable)
     - thresholds and output mapping changes (including ranges/labels)
-    - **Preprocessing / quality filters and “cannot estimate” rules:** the checks the system applies *before* producing an AI result, so it only outputs a number when the input is good enough.
+    - **Preprocessing / quality filters and “Cannot estimate right now” rules:** the checks the system applies *before* producing an AI result, so it only outputs a number when the input is good enough.
       - **Preprocessing:** basic preparation steps on the input signal (e.g., stabilizing the capture, removing obvious noise, normalizing input conditions) so the AI receives data in the expected format.
       - **Quality filters:** rules that detect low-quality conditions (e.g., too much motion, poor lighting, weak/unstable signal, missing frames) and prevent unreliable outputs.
-      - **“Cannot estimate” rules:** explicit thresholds that trigger a safe outcome (“Cannot estimate right now”) instead of showing a potentially misleading value, along with a clear user message on how to retry (e.g., hold still, improve lighting, reposition camera, retry after device reconnect).
+      - **“Cannot estimate right now” rules:** explicit thresholds that trigger a safe outcome (“Cannot estimate right now”) instead of showing a potentially misleading value, along with a clear user message on how to retry (e.g., hold still, improve lighting, reposition camera, retry after device reconnect).
     - user experience (UX) changes that alter interpretation (wording, colors/icons, alerts, call-to-action)
     - **How AI results are labeled and saved:** any change to whether results are shown as *AI vs device vs manual*, and whether AI outputs are **kept session-only**, **saved to history**, or **synced across devices**
   - Require explicit review/sign-off when changes could affect user interpretation, claims, or evidence validity.